percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/mongodb.md

 ## Remove service

 ### With the user interface

+To remove the service from the UI:
+{.power-number}

 1. Select <i class="uil uil-cog"></i> **Configuration** → {{icon.inventory}} **Inventory**.
 2. In the **Services** tab, verify the **Service name**, **Addresses**, and any other relevant values used when adding the service.